bobbielf2/bobbielf2.github.io/source/_posts/2021-01-02-making-small-changes-in-life.markdown

 Now, my 365 days begin.
 Thanks to that rainy day, I am quite confident about completing it this year while working on many different things.

+### Update Jan 10, 2021

+Today, it snowed in Austin!
+Going out for a run is actually not hard for me at this point -- I think I have successfully built this into my habit in the past 30 days.

+I have taken some photos of the snow.
+Although such snow is no big deal for someone who has lived in Michigan, it is definitely a rare event in Texas!

+{% img center /images/blog_figures/austin_snow1.jpg 400 %}

+{% img center /images/blog_figures/austin_snow2.jpg 400 %}